How to Register Your Marriage in Korea (혼인신고): A Step-by-Step Guide

 What you need for a Path C filing:

 The penalty for missing the deadline: A fine of up to 50,000 KRW under Article 122 of the Family Relations Registration Act.
-Registration is still possible after the deadline.
-The late registration requires an explanation of the delay.
-For F-6 visa purposes, the registration must be completed before you can apply.
+Registration after the deadline may still be possible, but ask the office how it handles the late report.

 Translation not signed by the translator.
-The translator must sign the translation and state it is accurate.
-An unsigned translation is treated as incomplete.
+The translator must sign the translation and provide their name and address.
+An unsigned translation, or one without the translator's details, is treated as incomplete.

 Witness age.
 One or both listed witnesses are under 19 years old (만 19세).
 Replace with an adult witness.